dandavison/delta/manual/src/full---help-output.md

       --hunk-header-style <STYLE>
           Style string for the hunk-header.

           See STYLES section.
 Special attributes 'file' and 'line-number' can be used to include the file path, and number of first hunk line, in the hunk header.
-The style 'omit' can be used to remove the hunk header section from the output.
+The special attribute 'omit-code-fragment' can be used to remove the code fragment in the hunk header.
+The style 'omit' can be used to remove the entire hunk header section from the output.

           [default: "line-number syntax"]